OSINTI4L/cupidcr4wl/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;```python3 cc.py -u username```

 >Due to how different platforms structure their usernames it is recommended to run your target username in multiple different variations.
-E.g., janedoe,'jane doe',jane-doe,jdoe.
+E.g., ```janedoe,jane_doe,jane-doe,jdoe```

 3) To perform a search of multiple usernames separate them by commas (with no spaces):